sobekkkk/Blog/src/content/posts/NewYearCTF 2025 - from 8 to 16.md

 # Intro
-This is the "reverse engineering" challenge of the NewYear 2025 CTF.
+This is the first "reverse engineering" challenge of the NewYear 2025 CTF.
 I put "reverse engineering" in quotes because they categorized it under this category, but I think it’s more of a programming challenge than anything else.

 In this challenge, they provided us with a Python program and an encrypted file, which has been encrypted using the Python file: